yvonshong/Waseda/Computational_Intelligence/Neural_Network.md

-# Neural network
+#Neural network
 Authored by **SONG DAIWEI** 44161588-3
 Written by Markdown and Latex.

 You can see its source code in [GitHub of SONG DAIWEI](https://github.com/Yvon-Shong/Waseda/blob/master/Computational_Intelligence/Neural_Network.md)
 # Biological Neural Network
-The structure of neural is composed of cell body, dendrity, axon and synapse.
+The structure of neural is composed of cell body, dendrite, axon and synapse.
 - cell body

     The cell body is the main body of the neuron, which is composed of 3 parts, the cell nucleus, the cytoplasm and the cell membrane.
 The outer part of the cell body is the cell membrane, which separates the inside from the outside of the membrane.
 Because the cell membrane has different permeability to the different ions in the cell, this makes the difference of the ion concentration.
 This potential difference is called membrane potential.